thomasnicholson/fluidtuner/README.md

 - Any fraction of decimal numbers (e.g. 1.2378/1.1854)
 - Any single decimal number (e.g. 1.9875)

+It is not necessary for fractions to be simplified.

-Note: Fluidtuner assumes that the order of the ratios on each line is in the order you intended and therefore does not do any sorting.
-Equally, you should keep in mind that tunings are understood as octave-repeating, so whole and decimal numbers greater or equal to 2 are not useful unless you have an unorthordox usage in mind.
+Fluidtuner assumes that the order of the ratios on each line is in the order you intend and therefore does not do any kind of sorting.

+You should also keep in mind that tunings are understood as octave-repeating, so whole and decimal numbers greater or equal to 2 are unlikely to be useful unless you have an atypical implementation in mind.
 This also means that the octave itself should not be included in your tuning information (i.e. do not end a 12-note tuning with 2/1).

+A line beginning with a hash (#) is treated as a comment and not read as tuning information.

-To process the tuning information, run:
+To process your tuning information, run:

     python3 fluidtuner.py /path/to/input/file.txt